Senior Rehabilitation in North Dallas, Texas

-The Transitional Rehabilitation Center offers short-term rehab to help you transition from hospital to home after surgery or illness.
-We combine advanced therapy programs, personalized care plans, and 24-hour RNs to provide the very best in short-term rehab, 7 days a week.
+The Transitional Rehabilitation Center offers short-term rehabilitation to help you transition from hospital to home after surgery or illness.
+We combine advanced therapy programs, personalized care plans, and 24-hour skilled nursing to provide the very best in short-term rehabilitation, 7 days a week.

 Our expansive therapy gym has state-of-the-art equipment for strength and cardio training, and private rooms for individual treatment.
 We also have an aquatic therapy pool and certified aquatic therapists.

 - Novaerus airborne pathogen control technology to safeguard against airborne viruses, bacteria and allergens

 We have partnerships with UT Southwestern Medical Center, Texas Health Resources, and Medical City Dallas Hospital as a preferred partner.
 We are open to the public and accept Medicare and other insurance.

 Contact us for details about our newest transitional care residences for short-term rehab, or call 1-800-781-7868 to schedule a private tour.

 Frequently Asked Questions